vladov3000/snake/README.md

 # Snake

+An implementation of the classic snake game.

-A compiled version of the game is avilable on mac: download [here](https://github.com/vladov3000/snake/raw/master/releases/mac/snake).
+A compiled version of the game is avilable for MacOs: download [here](https://github.com/vladov3000/snake/raw/master/releases/mac/snake).

 Windows and Linux builds are unavailable.
 Luckily, the code is portable across many operating systems/architectures.